Go to main content

 Preliminary income declaration at the Swedish Tax Agency (in Swedish)

-As a representative of a company, you are obliged to submit all income, VAT and employer declarations until the day the company was declared bankrupt.
+As a representative of a company, you are obliged to submit all income tax returns, VAT returns, and PAYE returns until the day the company was declared bankrupt.
 Then a bankruptcy trustee takes over the accounting.

 Closing a trading company at the Swedish Tax Agency (in Swedish)